jasonmzx/Black-Jack-Replay-3700U/README.md

 PIP *(Python Original Distribution)*:

-1. Make sure you're in `./API` directory
+1. Make sure you are in `./API` directory

 2. `python3 -m venv blackjack-VENV`